 - Potential “franchisees” only pay a $10,000 franchise fee

 - Chick fil A operators have no equity in “their” business

 - Operators are not allowed to own any other businesses

 - Chick fil A chooses the location

 - Chick fil A owns the location

-If you were to buy a franchise, theoretically, you would have an opportunity to build equity.
-Imagine how you would feel, if after working your tail off-building your franchise business up for 10 years or so, you could sell it and deposit a check for $600,000 into your retirement savings account.
-That’s called equity.
-What?
-You don’t believe me?
-Will you believe my friend, Carol Roth, who’s background includes investment banking?
+For example, imagine how you’d feel, if after working your tail off-and building your franchise business up for 10 years or so, you could sell it and deposit a check for $600,000 into your checking account.
+Go ahead.
+Close your eyes and imagine it.

-Because you don’t own a thing when you’re a Chick fil A franchisee.
-That’s because…
+Because you don’t own a thing when you’re a Chick fil A operator.

 You Bought Yourself a J O B